wwcodemanila/WWCodeManila-PHP/docs/README.md

 Everyone joining this study group and other Women Who Code events must follow our [code of conduct](https://github.com/WomenWhoCode/guidelines-resources/blob/master/code_of_conduct.md).

-## Study group setup

-For beginners, we will learn the basic concepts of programming using PHP.
-This can be your jump off towards web development, scripting, data processing and more!

-For immediate/advanced PHP Devs, let's spread our knowledge of PHP and learn more!

-- Resources such as notes, exercises and samples will be uploaded here.
-- Our 1.5 hours will be divided randomly into:
-        Introduction/Getting to know first-timers
-        Discuss questions/issues raised on discussion board
-        Lightning Talk (anyone who wants to share/chikka something!)
-        Self-paced or mini study session
-        Today I Learned (TIL)
-        Announcement

 ## Relevant links

 - [Gitter Chat](https://gitter.im/WWCodeManila/PHP): Interact with the community.
 You can share something about Ruby, or ask help if you're stuck on a problem.